Willy Adames Player Props: Brewers vs. Angels

 Willy Adames At The Plate

-- Adames has picked up an RBI in 34.6% of his games this season, with more than one RBI in 11.5% of his games.
-He has also plated three or more runs in two contests.
+- Adames has driven home a run in 10 games this season (37.0%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.